Skip to content

 Ferrywell Youth Project aims that young people in the Pilton, Muirhouse and Drylaw area of Edinburgh will be valued and supported to live their lives characterised by positive, healthy and responsible choices and have a significant impact on the community - including active engagement with local churches and other agencies.

-In addition to the group of passionate volunteers who give of their time, FYP employ three people.
+In addition to the group of passionate volunteers who give of their time, Ferrywell employ four people.

 The project offers a range of activities within Craigroyston High School, its associated primary schools and community.
 Working in partnership with local churches, Ferrywell's regular activities include youth groups, SU Groups and other small groups in schools, drop ins, one to one support, outings and residential events.